livegnik/2way-poc-design/02-architecture/managers/01-config-manager.md

 * Veto cancels the entire update or reload attempt.
 * On veto, Config Manager must preserve the prior snapshot and must not partially apply any changes.
 * Change notifications must be delivered in deterministic order, based on a fixed manager ordering, and must be consistent across runs.
-* `dos.*` policy updates must be committed atomically so that DoS Guard Manager never observes partial policies, satisfying the policy update rule in `01-protocol/11-dos-guard-and-client-puzzles.md`.
+* `dos.*` policy updates must be committed atomically so that [DoS Guard Manager](14-dos-guard-manager.md) never observes partial policies, satisfying the policy update rule in [01-protocol/11-dos-guard-and-client-puzzles.md](../../01-protocol/11-dos-guard-and-client-puzzles.md).

 ### 9.3 Serialization